GuyFarley/gallery-of-horns/README.md

 Start time: 12:40pm

+Finish time: 2:20pm (Thursday)

+Actual time needed to complete: 4 or 5 hours total.
+I thought I had it complete withing 1.5 hours, but that was with the Modal existing on the App component.
+Realizing I needed to have a separate SelectedBeast component, it then took me longer to figure out how to pass the data correctly between components to get the Modal to render again.

+## Feature #5: Form

+Number and name of feature: Feature #5: Form

+Estimate of time needed to complete: 3 hours

+Start time: 2:20pm

-Finish time: 2:15pm
+Finish time: 3:50pm

-Actual time needed to complete: About 1.5 hours
+Actual time needed to complete: 1.5 hours